 West Red Lake Gold Commences 2023 Phase 1 Drill Program

-/EIN News/ -- VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- West Red Lake Gold Mines Ltd. (“West Red Lake Gold” or “WRLG” or the “Company”) (TSXV: WRLG) is pleased to announce that it has commenced its 2023 Phase 1 drill program at its 100% owned West Red Lake Gold Project.
-The West Red Lake Gold Project is a 3,100-hectare (“ha”) area consisting of three properties (Mount Jamie, Red Summit, and Rowan) all located in the Red Lake District of Ontario and borders Evolution Mining's Red Lake gold complex.
+VANCOUVER, British Columbia, March 13, 2023 (GLOBE NEWSWIRE) -- West Red Lake Gold Mines Ltd. ("West Red Lake Gold" or "WRLG" or the "Company") WRLG is pleased to announce that it has commenced its 2023 Phase 1 drill program at its 100% owned West Red Lake Gold Project.
+The West Red Lake Gold Project is a 3,100-hectare ("ha") area consisting of three properties (Mount Jamie, Red Summit, and Rowan) all located in the Red Lake District of Ontario and borders Evolution Mining's Red Lake gold complex.

 The Phase 1 drill program consists of 7,000 metres ("m") of oriented diamond core drilling, completion of a property-wide high resolution LiDAR survey, as well as reprocessing and reinterpretation of two legacy geophysical data sets.
 The 2022 drill program highlighted several promising high priority targets with varying styles of mineralization that the Company will further test and delineate.